-You will log into the Student Information System (SIS) for essential student information.
+You will log into the Student Information System (SIS) for essential student information such as course registration, account balance and payment, student records, and exam schedules.
 It's important to check your myLangara email address regularly, and also to update your local home address and phone number.